A Brownian particle in a microscopic periodic potential: Nummelin splitting

-Let $(e_m)$ be a sequence of mean-$1$ exponential random variables which are independent of each other and of the process $(X_t,\,P_t)$, and let $\tau_n = \sum_{m=1}^n e_m$ with the convention $\tau_0 = 0$.
+Let $(e_m)$ be a sequence of mean one exponential random variables that are independent of each other and of the process $(X_t,\,P_t)$, and let $\tau_n := \sum_{m=1}^n e_m$ with the convention $\tau_0 = 0$.
 The $\tau_{n}$ will be referred to as the \textit{partition times}.
-Define $\mathbf{N}_{t}$ to be the number of non-zero $\tau_{n}$ less than $t$, and the Markov chain $\sigma_{n}=(X_{\tau_{n}},P_{\tau_{n}})\in \Sigma$, which is referred to as the \textit{resolvent chain}.
+Define $\mathbf{N}_{t}$ to be the number of non-zero $\tau_{n}$ less than $t$, and the Markov chain $\sigma_{n}:=(X_{\tau_{n}},P_{\tau_{n}})\in \Sigma$, which is referred to as the \textit{resolvent chain}.
 The resolvent chain has the same invariant probability density as the original process.
-Let $\mathcal{T}_{\lambda}$ be the transition kernel for the chain, which acts on functions from the left and measures from the right.
-Recall that for a Markov chain, an {\em atom} is a nonempty set $\alpha$ such that the probability transitions starting from a point $x\in\alpha$ are independent of $x$.
-An atom is said to be {\em recurrent} if, when starting from the atom, the probability of returning to the atom in the future is non-zero.
-In general, a Markov chain does not necessarily have a recurrent atom.
-The splitting technique we outline presently, originally due to Nummelin, allows us to create a recurrent atom from a certain minorization condition.
-The idea is to extend the state space $\Sigma$ to $\tilde{\Sigma}=\Sigma\times \{0,1\}$ in order to construct a chain $(\tilde{\sigma}_{n})\in \tilde{\Sigma}$ with a recurrent atom and have the statistics for $(\sigma_{n})$ embedded in the first component of $(\tilde{\sigma}_{n})$.
+Let $\mathcal{T}$ be the transition kernel for the chain, acting on functions from the left and measures from the right.
+Recall that for a Markov chain, an {\em atom} is a nonempty set $\alpha$ such that the probability transitions starting from a point $s\in\alpha$ are independent of $s$.
+An atom is said to be {\em recurrent} if, when starting from a point in the atom, the probability of returning to the atom in the future is one.
+In general, an Harris recurrent Markov chain with invariant measure $\mu$ does not necessarily have a recurrent atom $\alpha $ with positive weight $\mu(\alpha)>0$.
+The splitting technique that we outline presently, originally due to Nummelin, allows us to create a recurrent atom for an Harris recurrent Markov chain though a minorization condition~(\ref{NummelinCrit}).
+The idea is to extend the state space $\Sigma$ to $\tilde{\Sigma}:=\Sigma\times \{0,1\}$ in order to construct a chain $(\tilde{\sigma}_{n})\in \tilde{\Sigma}$ with a recurrent atom and having the statistics for $(\sigma_{n})$ embedded in the first component of $(\tilde{\sigma}_{n})$.
 Let $\nu$ be a probability measure on $\Sigma$ and $h:\Sigma\rightarrow [0,1) $ be such that